Man dies after crash near St Andrews golf course

 Links Crescent was closed after the incident while police and paramedics attended the scene.

-A helicopter from Scotland's Charity Air Ambulance was also dispatched to the area, but police confirmed a 65-year-old man died following the crash.
+A helicopter from Scotland's Charity Air Ambulance was also dispatched to the area, but police confirmed a 66-year-old man died following the crash.

 The woman, 51, who had been driving the other car was injured.

-A Police Scotland spokesperson said: “A 65-year-old man has died following a road crash on Monday, July 10, 2023.
+A Police Scotland spokesperson said: “A 66-year-old man has died following a road crash on Monday, July 10, 2023.

 "Police were called around 10.10am to a report of a road traffic collision involving two cars on Links Crescent, St Andrew's.

-"Emergency services attended, however, the 65-year-old man died.
+"Emergency services attended, however, the 66-year-old man died.
 The 51-year-old female driver of the other vehicle received a leg injury.
 The road has been reopened.”

 A Scottish Ambulance Service spokesperson said: “We received a call at 10.13am on July 10, 2023 to attend a two-car RTC on Links Crescent, St Andrews.